 The M-1 replacement plant would operate at lower noise levels than the existing MP-I plant.
 At the end of site construction and decommissioning activities, wildlife species tolerant of periodic human activity would be expected to return to the MP-I Project vicinity after the M-1 replacement plant begins commercial operations.
-Based on the lower operating noise level there would be no significant noise impact on wildlife as a result of the replacement plant.
+Based on the lower operating noise level, and Proposed Bio Design Feature 6 above (see "Proposed Biological Resource Protection Design Features:"), there would be no significant noise impact on wildlife as a result of the replacement plant.